-Most participants in the SOTP-NR have a history of a single sexual offense and many may be first-time offenders serving a sentence for an Internet-based sexual crime.
+Most participants in the SOTP-NR have a history of a single sexual offense and many may be firsttime offenders serving a sentence for an Internet-based sexual crime.
 Programming is voluntary.
 Prior to placement in the SOTP-NR, potential participants are screened with a risk assessment tool to ensure their offense history matches with moderate intensity sexual offender specific treatment.

-FMC Carswell (females only)

-FCI Elkton (program at the FSL)

-FCI Englewood

-USP Marianna

-FCI Milan

-FCI Petersburg

-USP Tucson

-FCI Seagoville

-Cognitions
+HOURS This program is typically completed in 500 hours.
+LOCATIONS ENC Carswell (females only) FCI Elkton (program at the FSL) FCI Englewood FCI Marianna USP Marion FCI Milan FCI Petersburg FCI Seagoville USP Tucson FCI Seagoville